open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/agent-config.md

 {{% config_option name="otel.javaagent.logging" %}}

-The java agent logging mode.
+The Java agent logging mode.
 The following 3 modes are supported:

 - `simple`: The agent will print out its logs using the standard error stream.
   Only `INFO` or higher logs will be printed.
-This is the default java agent logging mode.
+This is the default Java agent logging mode.
 - `none`: The agent will not log anything - not even its own version.
 - `application`: The agent will attempt to redirect its own logs to the instrumented application's slf4j logger.
 This works the best for simple one-jar applications that do not use multiple classloaders; Spring Boot apps are supported as well.
-The java agent output logs can be further configured using the instrumented application's logging configuration (e.g. `logback.xml` or `log4j2.xml`). **Make sure to test that this mode works for your application before running it in a production environment.**
+The Java agent output logs can be further configured using the instrumented application's logging configuration (e.g. `logback.xml` or `log4j2.xml`). **Make sure to test that this mode works for your application before running it in a production environment.**